-The trial is intended to last for a period of 6 months, however, under extenuating circumstances (i.e. low traffic resulting from a pandemic lock-down) Gatwick may consider extending the trial following guidance set out in CAP1616.
+The trial is intended to last for a period of 6 months, however, under extenuating circumstances (i.e. low traffic resulting from a pandemic lock-down or lower than expected use of the southern runway during the trial period) Gatwick may consider extending the trial following guidance set out in CAP1616.
 The purpose of this extension would be to allow for additional data capture from which sensible conclusions can be drawn, and will only be considered necessary if it has not been possible to collect the data that was identified in the trial plan to fulfil the objective of the trial.
 Any extension would be communicated in plenty of time with all stakeholders.